-Working bi-coastally in Seattle and New York, Deborah Kapoor is an artist who creates dimensional, haptic, mixed-media paintings, prints, sculpture and installations about the distilled poetry within cultural markers.
-She translates perceptual details of physical experience, examining the landscape of the body, sensual themes of the feminine, and embodiment of phenomena.
+Deborah Kapoor is a Seattle-based artist who creates dimensional, haptic, mixed-media paintings, prints, sculpture and installations.
+In her work, Kapoor translates perceptual details of physical experience, examining the landscape of the body and sensual themes surrounding feminine embodiment.

-She has exhibited at M. David & Co. in Brooklyn, New York during Bushwick Open Studios, Tacoma Art Museum, Square Foot Art Basel Miami, Ukrainian Institute of Modern Art (Chicago), Trenton City Museum, the Crane Arts Center (Philadelphia), Kimball Art Center (Salt Lake City), Seattle City Hall, and university and commercial galleries.
-Her works have been published in magazines Fiber Art Now (2016), Surface Design Journal (Winter 2015/2016 issue) and books Encaustic in the Twenty-First Century (Ashley Rooney 2016), Experience Painting (high school art textbook by John Howell White, 2015), Authentic Visual Voices (Catherine Nash, 2013), The World Encyclopedia of Calligraphy (Holly Cohen Roochvarg & Christopher Calderhead 2012), Paper + Wax, Techniques for Combining Handmade Paper with Encaustic Paint (Michelle Belto 2012), and Encaustic with a Textile Sensibility (Daniella Woolf, 2010).
+Kapoor has exhibited at M. David & Co. in Brooklyn, New York during Bushwick Open Studios, Tacoma Art Museum, Square Foot Art Basel Miami, Ukrainian Institute of Modern Art (Chicago), Trenton City Museum, the Crane Arts Center (Philadelphia), Kimball Art Center (Salt Lake City), Seattle City Hall, and in university and commercial galleries.
+Her work has been featured on the cover of Encaustic Art Magazine’s Spring 2019 issue, and published in the books Encaustic in the Twenty-First Century (Ashley Rooney 2016), Authentic Visual Voices (Catherine Nash, 2013), The World Encyclopedia of Calligraphy (Holly Cohen Roochvarg & Christopher Calderhead 2012), and Encaustic with a Textile Sensibility (Daniella Woolf, 2010), among many others.